 - Rear of the tongue

 Unfortunately, these important organs are subject to infection as they are in constant contact with external elements such as food and airborne germs and pollens.
-Some of the most common salivary gland infections include:
+Some of the most common salivary gland infections include the following:

 Tiny stones made of calcium are prone to form inside the gland which can block the gland’s duct.
 While the specific cause of these stones is unknown, they can create oral pain, swelling, and a reduction of saliva.
 Sometimes these stones can sit in the gland undetected; however, duct blockage may be followed by infection called sialadenitis.

 Whether caused by a salivary-gland stone or bacteria, sialadenitis is a painful infection that can occur in the salivary glands.
 It is most common among elderly patients who also have salivary-gland stones, however it can also be seen in infants.
 If not treated immediately, a severe infection may develop in the mouth which requires aggressive treatment.